 "The Darley links is one of three courses emanating from the starters office at the Troon Municipal golf complex which is owned, managed and run by South Ayrshire Council."

-"At just 5,700 yards Cavendish may be on the short side in terms of length but there is nothing lacking in the amount of fun that can be had at this Derbyshire delight."
+"At just 5,700 yards Cavendish may be on the short side in terms of length but there is nothing lacking in the amount of fun that can be had at this Derbyshire delight.
+Here you will find some of wickedest and most interesting putting surfaces in the UK and a handful of wonderful green complexes."

 "I have so much time for golf courses like Fortrose & Rosemarkie.
 A setting as unique and stunning as any I have come across along with some fantastic golf holes and one that is truly world-class.
 Often described as a short, tight and fun links this doesn’t quite do the course justice.
 It is certainly all of those but some big golf is also required and the quality of several holes is extremely high."